Delo-Design/radicalform/README.md

 1. There is a function of logging sent forms
 1. There is a function for selecting a destination for each form
 1. It is possible to use the "One-Click Order" button in online stores and other selling pages
-1. There is integration with the messenger [Dialog](https://dlg.im/en/download/)
 1. There is a possibility of inserting in the subject of a letter of any form field
 1. HTML5 validation of form fields is provided
 1. You can change the Reply To field.